yash-tatvic/amplitude-dev-center/docs/data/sources/amazon-s3.md

 Follow these steps to give Amplitude read access to your AWS S3 bucket.

 1. Create a new IAM role, for example: `AmplitudeReadRole`.
 2. Go to **Trust Relationships** for the role and add Amplitude’s account to the trust relationship policy to allow Amplitude to assume the role using the following example.
-Please update **{{}}** in highlighted text.
+Update **{{}}** in highlighted text.

     - **{{amplitude_account}}**: `358203115967` for Amplitude US data center. `202493300829` for Amplitude EU data center.
     - **{{external_id}}**: unique identifiers used when Amplitude assumes the role.
 You can generate it with help from [third party tools](https://www.uuidgenerator.net/).
 Example external id can be `vzup2dfp-5gj9-8gxh-5294-sd9wsncks7dc`.